Overview#

 Base functionality is identical to FAISS, and the interface must be familiar if you have ever investigated Approximate Nearest Neighbors search:

-$ pip install numpy usearch
+# pip install usearch

 import numpy as np